 Research is an excellent way to understand more about users’ interactions with a product.
 While research can be highly formalized or guerrilla-style, following some core principles will help you get the information you need on any project.

 In my previous career I was a librarian, which means I spent most of my time helping people plan and do research with secondary sources.
 Now in UX design, I apply the same approach to planning and conducting primary research directly with users.
-If you’re just starting out in UX research, I really recommend checking out the following two guides for beginners.
+If you’re just starting out in UX research, I really recommend checking out this set of seven introductory UX research tutorials, as well as the following two guides for beginners.

 - What is user research, and what’s its purpose?